 Restaurants outside the city center draw a more diverse set of patrons than those in downtown: a low-priced lunch can bring together grandmas, office workers, local thugs, and tourists alike, as evidenced at lunchtime in Rákóczi restaurant, located a bit outside the city center in Budapest's District 8.
 The restaurant overlooks Rákóczi Square, an area once known for its grimy streets, rampant prostitution, and low-life characters.
 Today, there’s a glitzy subway stop here and the neighborhood is rapidly gentrifying (pop into Csiga Café across the street for proof).

-Rákóczi is far from serving the best goulash soup (€2) or beef stew (€6) in Budapest, but thanks to the local patrons, the place feels more authentic than many restaurants that advertize themselves as “traditional Hungarian.”
-You can’t go wrong with the crispy veal schnitzel (€9), and I always finish my meal here with a couple of túrós palacsinta, crepes filled with sweet-tart cottage cheese (€1).
-During the warmer months, try to score a table on the outdoor terrace.
+Rákóczi is far from serving the best food in Budapest, but it feels more authentic than the dime-a-dozen “traditional Hungarian” restaurants in downtown.
+You're unlikely to go wrong with the goulash, the crispy veal schnitzel (€9), and I always finish my meal here with a couple of túrós palacsinta, crepes filled with sweet-tart cottage cheese (€1).
+During the warmer months, try to score a seat at the tables on the outdoor terrace.
 After your meal, visit the Rákóczi Market Hall across the street, where time has stopped in around 1980.